Viv Hope: Storylines

 In 1999, Kelly gets engaged to Roy Glover (Nicky Evans), and Viv offers to pay for their wedding.
-She also agrees to lend Scott, Kelly's £5000 inheritance money from Vic to help build his business without Kelly's knowledge.
+She also agrees to lend Scott Kelly's £5000 inheritance money from Vic to help build his business without Kelly's knowledge.
 But after Roy and Kelly's offer on a cottage was accepted they needed Kelly's money for the deposit.
 Horrified, Viv asks her friend Stella to lend it to her but when Kelly finds out, she punches Viv.
 In 2000, Viv starts the new year by deciding to sell the shop.
 Viv throws Kelly and Scott out of her house after they sleep together and she goes on holiday to Spain.
 Viv briefly becomes attracted to Carlos Diaz (Gary Turner), the new diner chef.
 A hosiery salesman, Bob Hope (Tony Audenshaw), changes Viv's life almost immediately, and after he seduces her with his charm, he moves in with her.
 Her friend, Carol Wareing, reappears, and announces she will be staying with them.
-Viv tells Bob she wants more commitment from him.
+Viv tells Bob she wants more committment from him.

 In 2001, Viv and Bob's relationship experiences problems but in February, they get married.
 Carol and Viv strike a deal that Viv would sell her the Post Office, planning to buy the B&B, but Carol goes behind Viv's back and buys the B&B for herself.
 Furious at her friend's betrayal, Viv throws Carol out of the house and she responds by hiding a bag of frozen prawns in a curtain rail.
 Bob's excuses make Viv suspicious and she entraps him into admitting the existence of another wife, Barbara.
-Viv forgives him, and decides to try and raise some cash for a honeymoon by entering the Naughty Nylons competition organised by Bob's firm.
+Viv forgives him, and decides to try to raise some cash for a honeymoon by entering the Naughty Nylons competition organised by Bob's firm.
 Viv wins and Bob is fired.

 The move infuriates Viv so much that she throws Bob out and the couple begin divorce proceedings.
 To make matters more difficult for Viv, Scott begins a relationship with Bob's daughter Dawn (Julia Mallam).
 Alone and unhappy, Viv begins flirting with her employee and best friend Emily Kirk's (Kate McGregor) husband Paddy whom she had previously tried to seduce eight years earlier.
 A misunderstanding leads Paddy to confess to sleeping with Viv, resulting in Emily smashing up the shop, resigning from her job and announcing their deception to all the villagers in The Woolpack.
 Viv is at her lowest point and things only get worse when Scott is injured, following a violent showdown at Home Farm with Zoe Tate (Leah Bracknell), mother of his daughter, Jean (Megan Pearson).
 The accident brings Kelly back to the village and although there is still some tension between them, Viv seems to enjoy having her around again.